marcus-castanho/sudokuking/README.md

 # Sudoku King
- A sudoku web application developed in ReactJS and a timer to track how long it takes for you to solve the puzzle.
+ A sudoku web application developed with ReactJS and a timer to track how long it takes for you to solve the puzzle.

+ This project is part of a study of implementation of a website developed with ReactJS and the process of deployment, hosting and indexation of a website on a search engine, making it visible.

 You can try it [here now!](https://www.sudoku-king.com)